 Discover folk - the CRM for people-powered businesses

-Managing a small business without a CRM can be overwhelming.
-Below is some insight into why investing in a low cost CRM is essential for your success.
+Managing a sales team of 20-50 people without a CRM can be overwhelming and counterproductive.
+Below is some insight into why investing in a low cost CRM is essential for your sales team's success and sustainable growth.

 Challenges without a CRM

-Let's start of with some of the most common challenges faced by busy teams in a small business without a CRM.
+Let's start with some of the most common challenges faced by busy sales teams of 20-50 people without a centralized CRM system.

-- Disorganization: Without a CRM, keeping track of customer interactions and data becomes chaotic.
+- Disorganization: Without a CRM, keeping track of customer interactions and lead data across a medium-sized sales team of 20-50 people becomes chaotic and unmanageable.

-- Missed opportunities: Lack of a centralized system can lead to missed follow-ups and lost sales.
+- Missed opportunities: Lack of a centralized system leads to missed follow-ups and lost sales opportunities across team members, directly impacting revenue for teams of your size.

-- Inefficient processes: Manual processes are time-consuming and prone to errors.
+- Inefficient processes: Manual processes are time-consuming and prone to errors, especially when coordinating across 20-50 sales professionals with varying workflows.

-- Lack of insight: Without analytics, understanding customer behavior and sales trends is difficult.
+- Lack of insight: Without analytics, understanding customer behavior and sales trends across your medium-sized team becomes nearly impossible.

-- Inconsistent communication: Managing customer communications without a CRM can result in inconsistent and unprofessional interactions.
+- Inconsistent communication: Managing customer communications without a unified CRM results in inconsistent and unprofessional interactions across your entire sales team.

-As you can see, there are a lot of pain points that can be solved by investing in the right piece of software.
+As you can see, there are numerous pain points that can be solved by investing in the right CRM software for your medium-sized sales team of 20-50 professionals.

 Benefits of a CRM